 - Let your previous supplier know you will be switching

 - Wait for your new deal to come into effect.

 Sounds simple, right?
 However, it gets more complicated when you think about repeating the above steps with every supplier on the market.
-This is the only way to be sure of getting the best deal after all.
-Once you begin to do this though, you soon realise how much time and hassle it involves.
-Many businesses will choose instead to let an expert energy comparison company handle their search for a new deal and also look after the process of switching suppliers.
-This takes all the work away from you and allows you to get on with running your business.
+Comparing is the only way to be sure of getting the best deal after all.
+However, once you begin to do this, you soon realise how much time and hassle it involves.
+Many businesses will choose instead to let an expert energy comparison company handle their search for a new deal and look after switching suppliers.
+Using a comparison tool takes all the work away from you and allows you to get on with running your business.

-It is true to say that most businesses switch suppliers to save money and this is one major benefit.
-Getting the best deal though is not all about what you pay.
-You should also think about what any supplier offers in terms of special promotions, customer service, reliability and flexibility.
-Be sure to look at the price but also at whether the supplier is the best fit for your organisation too.
+It is true to say that most businesses switch suppliers to save money, which is one significant benefit—getting the best deal, though it is not all about what you pay.
+It would help if you also thought about what any supplier offers in special promotions, customer service, reliability and flexibility.
+Be sure to look at the price and whether the supplier is the best fit for your organisation.